 The following general notes should be followed when constructing the spreadsheet:

-- The final (bottom most) row of the layer table must be named “Wafer substrate” to indicate where the layers end.
+- The final (bottom) row of the layer table is the one that does not start with a number in the “Layer” column.
+For example, it can start with “Wafer substrate” to indicate where the layers end.

-- The spreadsheet can be created in Excel, but must be saved as .csv to be read by the script.
+- The spreadsheet can be created in Excel, but must be saved as .csv to be read by the user-defined script functions.

 The meaning for each required column can be found in the table below, all columns other than those listed will be ignored by the software.